Senior Investigator Scientist

 Professional membership and roles

-Gail is an Honorary Associate Professor at the London School of Hygiene and Tropical Medicine.
-She teaches regularly on MSc courses Nutrition for Global Health (LSHTM) and Nutritional Medicine (University of Surrey), and mentors a team in India working on indigenous foods.
+Gail was an Honorary Associate Professor at the London School of Hygiene and Tropical Medicine.
+She taught regularly on MSc courses Nutrition for Global Health (LSHTM) and Nutritional Medicine (University of Surrey), and mentored a team in India working on indigenous foods.
 She has published over 150 papers and book chapters, and has edited two journals and two books.
-She has been a member of trial steering groups, was co-opted onto the NICE Public Health Interventions Advisory Committee and was a member of the Programme Development Group on Maternal and Child Nutrition, She is currently on the NICE Expert Committee for Guidelines.
-She has also served in a number of roles for the Nutrition Society and regularly participates in Cambridge Science Week and other public engagement events.
+She has been a member of trial steering groups, was co-opted onto the NICE Public Health Interventions Advisory Committee and was a member of the Programme Development Group on Maternal and Child Nutrition, She was on the NICE Expert Committee for Guidelines.
+She has also served in a number of roles for the Nutrition Society and regularly participated in Cambridge Science Week and other public engagement events.

 Background and experience